pranavpopuri/FieldNet/README.md

 ## Problem Statement

 During corn harvest, combines must continuously offload grain to hopper carts, which then transfer to trucks that haul grain to silos.
-When a combine's hopper fills and no truck is available, the combine sits idle—wasting precious time during a narrow harvest window.
+When a combine's hopper fills and no truck is available, the combine sits idle, wasting precious time during a narrow harvest window.

 The challenge is compounded by variable silo queue times.
 When queues are long, trucks take longer to cycle back, increasing the risk of combine idle time.
 Farmers currently have no way to predict or adapt to these conditions in real-time.

 **Key pain points:**
-- Combine idle time reduces harvest efficiency by 10-25%
+- Combine idle time reduces harvest efficiency, leading to a longer, less, profitable harvest.
 - Variable silo queues make logistics unpredictable
 - No visibility into how field yield variation affects equipment timing
 - Fleet sizing decisions are made without simulation data